aerospike/aerolab/README.md

 [See this document on upgrading from versions 6.0- to 6.1+](docs/upgrade-to-610.md)

+NOTE: AeroLab 7.0.0 implements an instance expiry system.
+By default your instances will terminate after 30 hours.
+To modify this behaviour, create clusters with `--expires TIME`.
+For example `--expires 50h`.
+To disable expiry, use `--expires 0`.

 ## Releases

 The [releases page](https://github.com/aerospike/aerolab/releases) contains links to current installer